How to Become a Principal

 Elementary and high school principals can take advantage of a number of employment avenues.
 Read on to learn more.

-Where Can Certified Principals Work?
+Where Can Certified School Principals Work?

 A licensed principal can work in any school and at any level in which they have certification.
 Depending on the choice of school, the principal can expect different things.

 This can include public schools, which offer a free education for all students at all levels.
 In public schools, the curriculum is organized the district.
-Public schools usually have a very diverse student population.
+Public schools usually have very diverse student populations.
 A public school is likely to be much more diverse in social economic areas as well as ability levels.

 Private schools on the other hand, are not free to attend.
 There is a set tuition that needs to be paid for each student to attend.
 However, the curriculum is chosen by the school.
-Private schools tend to bring a more affluent clientele, but could require religious or group affiliations.
+Private schools tend to bring a more affluent clientele but could require religious or group affiliations.

 Charter schools are another option.
 Charter schools are usually free and linked to the public school system, but have the option to accept or reject students based on the school's set of criteria.
 However, a charter school may be held to much higher standards in the public eye because of the sources of funding.